This Keto Breakfast Hash with Pulled Pork is the perfect way to start the day.

 This Keto Breakfast Hash is perfect with the runny egg yolk that almost acts like a sauce.
 When you get a forkful of the smoky pulled pork, veggies, and egg it’s as perfect a bite as any meal I could imagine.

-Before I really got into cooking, I made a lot of hashes.
-This usage of the word “hash” in this instance can be defined as an assortment of meat and vegetables from the refrigerator whose expiration date was quickly approaching (or past); cooked in an iron skillet with a couple of eggs cracked over the top and smothered in hot sauce.
+The usage of the word “hash” in this instance can be defined as an assortment of meat and vegetables from the refrigerator whose expiration date was quickly approaching (or past); cooked in an iron skillet with a couple of eggs cracked over the top and smothered in hot sauce.
 Speaking from experience, adding hot sauce to a hot skillet can result in noxious fumes that make your eyes water and your lungs ache for fresh air, just a fair warning.

 What's in this Keto Breakfast Hash?

-- Turnips (check out our Keto Breakfast “Potatoes” using turnips!)
+- turnips (check out our Keto Breakfast "Potatoes" using turnips!)